Ivan-Roger/NAP09103_CW1/README.md

 And then run the following commands :
 ```
-$ cd NAP09103_CW1/src
+$ cd NAP09103_CW1
-$ python main.py
+$ python src/main.py
 ```

-You can modify the application settings in the config file : `etc/defaults.cfg`.
+You can modify the application settings in the config file : `src/etc/defaults.cfg`.

 ## More infos ##
-To get more infos on this project please read the documentation : `report.pdf`
+To get more infos on this project please read the report in the documentation : `doc/report.pdf`

 If you find out any issue please report them in the [issue tracker](https://github.com/Ivan-Roger/NAP09103_CW1/issues).